Availability - A churn problem that turned out to be an architecture problem

 A plan can change

-The thing that actually determines whether a rebuild succeeds is the path you give existing customers from their legacy state to the new world.
-That's why the "Custom to this Shift" design was an important decision.
+Greenfield is easy.
+What decides whether a rebuild lands is the path you give existing customers from their old world to the new one.